ryantd42/NY-Legislative-Git/2023/S762A-2023/bill.md

- where requested for the purpose of supporting an application,  claim  or appeal  for  any  government  benefit or program, provided that, where a provider maintains medical records in electronic form, it shall  provide the  copy in either electronic or paper form, as required by the govern- ment benefit or program, or at the patient's request.
+ where requested for the purpose of supporting an application,  claim  or appeal  for  any  government  benefit or program, provided that, where a provider maintains medical records in electronic form, it shall  provide
+ S. 762--A  3

+ the  copy in either electronic or paper form, as required by the govern- ment benefit or program, or at the patient's request.
   § 3.
 Paragraph (i) of subdivision 3 of section 18 of the public health law,  as added by chapter 634 of the laws of 2004, is amended to read as
  follows:
-  (i)  The release of patient information shall be subject to: (i) arti- cle twenty-seven-F of this chapter in the case of  confidential  HIV-re- lated  information;  (ii) section seventeen of this article and sections [twenty-three hundred one,] twenty-three hundred  six  and  twenty-three
- S. 762  3

- hundred eight of this chapter in the case of termination of a pregnancy, and CARE AND treatment for a sexually transmitted disease; (iii) article thirty-three of the mental hygiene law; and (iv) any other provisions of law  creating  special  requirements  relating to the release of patient information, including the  federal  health  insurance  portability  and accountability act of 1996 and its implementing regulations.
+  (i) The release of patient information shall be subject to: (i)  arti- cle  twenty-seven-F  of this chapter in the case of confidential HIV-re- lated information; (ii) section seventeen of this article  and  sections [twenty-three  hundred  one,]  twenty-three hundred six and twenty-three hundred eight of this chapter in the case of termination of a pregnancy, and CARE AND treatment for a sexually transmitted disease; (iii) article thirty-three of the mental hygiene law; and (iv) any other provisions of law creating special requirements relating to  the  release  of  patient information,  including  the  federal  health  insurance portability and accountability act of 1996 and its implementing regulations.
   § 4.
 This act shall take effect immediately.